noahehall/theBookOfNoah/0current/security/oauth.md

 - scope naming conventions
   - be consistent
-  - if using url-style, the real benefit is havint the ORIGIN resolve (e.g. to a metadata doc) so that your API becomes self documenting
+  - if using url-style, the real benefit is having the ORIGIN resolve (e.g. to a metadata doc) so that your API becomes self documenting
   - never use `admin` as scope, is too broad & vague

 ## Basics